A COLLECTIVE BARGAINING AGREEMENT BETWEEN

 The Union shall be afforded the opportunity to appoint one (1) member to the University Hospitals and Clinics Staff Safety and Health Council, charged to identify safety concerns and identify activities to reduce the risk of staff injuries.

 Each party shall designate its own committee members, not to exceed seven (7) members.
-Such members shall be provided release time.
-If they come to work for the meeting on their day off, they will be paid straight time (unless required under FLSA to be compensated at 1.5 times) to attend scheduled meetings.
+Beginning with the execution of this contract, and before July 1, 2015, the parties will engage a third party to assist in establishing the processes and procedures for the committee.
+Such members shall be provided paid release time.
+If Union committee members come to work for the meeting on their day off, they will be paid straight time (unless required under FLSA to be compensated at 1.5 times) to attend scheduled meetings.

 The committee may discuss the subjects of this agreement, its administration, health and safety, human resources, care of patients and other items of interest.
-Nothing in this Article shall create any obligation on the parties, other than to afford each the opportunity to be heard concerning items of concern.
+Nothing in this Article shall create any obligation on the parties.
 The committee shall have no power to amend, modify or supplement the terms of this agreement or to adopt, alter or amend the policies or practices of the Employer.

 The Employer and the Union will maintain the Nurse Staffing Advisory Council per the Memorandum of Understanding and may agree to establish additional forums to discuss topics of mutual interest or concern.